 So, we won’t tell you to spend less on the things you enjoy.
 You can save as much or as little as you wish.
 We’re more of a crystal ball company, showing you exactly what to do so you can hit retirement with an income that makes sense for you.
 We hope you’ll take advantage of this rare insight to make the financial decisions that will make you happiest.

-The three critical components of a plan are Investing (the amount you’re putting aside to reach your goal, where to put it and how to invest it), Insurance (to make sure your goal is reached no matter what happens to you) and Borrowing (being super efficient with your debt and mortgages so that there’s more in your pocket when all’s said and done).
+The three critical components of a financial plan are Investing (the amount you’re putting aside to reach your goal, where to put it and how to invest it), Insurance (to make sure your goal is reached no matter what happens to you) and Borrowing (being super efficient with your debt and mortgages so that there’s more in your pocket when all’s said and done).

 These three domains have been separate traditionally, but by bringing them together, and optimizing them with each other, you’re setting yourself up for the best possible outcome.
 If you’re curious about some of the underlying principles and assumptions of our financial planning engine, you can read about them here.